Alejogb1/job-board/blog-data/how-do-i-resolve-the-empty-received-an-invalid-combination-of-arguments-error-in-mushroomrl-involving-tuples.md

 id: "how-do-i-resolve-the-empty-received-an-invalid-combination-of-arguments-error-in-mushroomrl-involving-tuples"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve definitely been down that rabbit hole with MushroomRL’s quirky handling of tuples within its `empty()` function, and it’s a frustration I’ve seen pop up more than once.
 The core issue, as the error message hints at, lies in how `empty()` expects shape arguments when creating tensors, particularly when those tensors are intended to represent batches of data.
 Let's break down why this happens and how to fix it.

 MushroomRL, at its heart, uses PyTorch tensors as its primary data structure.
 The `torch.empty()` function, which MushroomRL leverages through its own `empty()` wrapper, expects a sequence of integers defining the dimensions of the tensor.
 When you pass a tuple directly, and it’s misinterpreted, you get that infamous "invalid combination of arguments" error.
 Usually, this occurs when the tuple you’re passing isn’t explicitly meant to define the tensor’s shape, but rather a more complex structure like, for example, a tuple representing both the batch size and a tuple of per-element shapes (like a tuple of observation or action shapes).
 This confusion is most frequent when dealing with batched inputs or when sampling from multi-dimensional environments.